 Caring animal lovers who choose to include the Cleveland Animal Protective League are recognized by membership in our Helen King Brydle Faithful Friends Society.
 Ms. Brydle’s generous estate gift in 2002 allowed for the remodeling of our facility to become a reality.
 Her desire—and that of so many others who include the APL in their estate plans—to support our commitment to giving homeless animals a second chance inspires us to this day.

-For more information about including the Cleveland Animal Protective League in your estate plans, please contact Judy Hunter, Director of Development at 216.344.1353 or [email protected]
+For more information about including the Cleveland Animal Protective League in your estate plans, please contact Judy Hunter, Senior Director of Development at 216.344.1353 or [email protected]